SpindlySpider/UoP-AI-CW/README.md

 **Description**: Complete evolved gait pattern with all 24 joint angles across the full gait cycle

-**MATLAB Compatible**: Can be directly imported into MATLAB for visualization and analysis
+**MATLAB Compatible**: Can be directly imported into MATLAB for visualisation and analysis

 ```matlab
 % In MATLAB: